Inspired by the country’s history and culture, a new wave of Egyptian clothing is emerging.

 The kaftan is also worn, an ankle-length coat with large sleeves, either belted around the waist or over the galabiya.

-There are many types of garments that you cannot wear in Egypt, but overall, it depends on gender, as you’ll see below.
+There are many types of garments that you cannot wear in Egypt, but overall, it depends on gender.

 For example, do not walk the streets of Cairo in your shorts and flip-flops.